Hyperling/CoderDojoEVVMinecraftExample/README.md

 # CoderDojoEVVMinecraftExample
+Project written to learn and demonstrate how to do Minecraft plugins for Coder Dojo in Evansville, Indiana.

+Notes:
-pom.xml is a configuration file which automaticall downloads the .jar binaries of bukkit and spigot.
+pom.xml is a configuration file which automatically downloads the .jar binaries of bukkit and spigot.

-Java code is locared in /src/main/java/com/hyperling/minecraft/coderdojotest/.
+Java code is located in /src/main/java/com/hyperling/minecraft/coderdojotest/.

 Plugin exports are located in /target/.

-Link to setup and development tutorial: https://bukkit.gamepedia.com/Plugin_Tutorial
+Link to development setup and coding tutorial: https://bukkit.gamepedia.com/Plugin_Tutorial

 Guide on running a Minecraft server: